 Not all fat cells survive the transplant procedure.
 Those that do not are phagocytize by the lymphatic system and passed through the urine as waste.

-Interested in a Breast Augmentation Procedure?
+Interested in a Breast Augmentation with Fat Transfer Procedure?
 Contact us at 8477375036 Today!
 And Visit our office in Chicago and Northbrook to learn more about procedures and Dr. Schlechter.